 - (a) personnel costs: researchers, technicians and other supporting staff to the extent employed on the project. - (b) costs on fixed assets i.e. b1) costs of instruments and equipment to the extent and for the period used for the project.
 Where such instruments and equipment are not used for their full life for the project, only the depreciation costs corresponding to the life of the project, as calculated on the basis of generally accepted accounting principles are considered as eligible and b2) costs for buildings and land, to the extent and for the duration period used for the project.
 With regard to buildings, only the depreciation costs corresponding to the life of the project, as calculated on the basis of generally accepted accounting principles are considered as eligible.
-For land, costs of commercial transfer or actually incurred capital costs are eligible. - (c) costs of contractual research, knowledge and patents bought or licensed from outside sources at arm's length conditions, as well as costs of consultancy and equivalent services used exclusively for the project. - (d) additional general costs and other operating expenses, including costs of meetings, materials, travel expenses, organization of supplies, dissemination/publicity costs, audit costs, incurred directly as a result of the project implementation. - (e) indirect costs = 25% of direct costs.
-Indirect costs are eligible for all legal entities and include costs that do not incur directly as a result of the project
+For land, costs of commercial transfer or actually incurred capital costs are eligible. - (c) costs of contractual research, knowledge and patents bought or licensed from outside sources at arm's length conditions, as well as costs of consultancy and equivalent services used exclusively for the project. - (d) additional general costs and other operating expenses, including costs of materials, supplies, travel expenses, organization of meetings, dissemination/publicity costs, audit costs, incurred directly as a result of the project implementation. - (e) indirect costs = 25% of direct costs.
+Indirect costs are eligible for all legal entities and include costs that do not incur directly as a result of the project implementation (e. g. administrative and management costs, utility costs).

-In compliance with the (COMMISSION REGULATION (EU) 2021/1237 of 23 July 2021 amending Regulation (EU) No 651/2014 declaring certain categories of aid compatible with the internal market in application of Articles 10% always and compatible with the internal market in application of Articles 10% always and the European of the Treaty.
+In compliance with the (COMMISSION REGULATION (EU) 2021/1237 of 23 July 2021 amending Regulation (EU) No 651/2014 declaring certain categories of aid compatible with the internal market in application of Articles 109 and the European of the Treaty.